great-expectations/great_expectations/docs/terms/profiler.md

 #### UserConfigurableProfiler

-The `UserConfigurableProfiler` is used to build an Expectation Suite from a Dataset.
+The `UserConfigurableProfiler` is used to build an Expectation Suite from a dataset.
 The Expectations built are strict - they can be used to determine whether two tables are the same.

 #### BasicDatasetProfiler